Rhubarb Sauce

 Print Friendly and PDF

-“I remember so well the time back in the early 1920s spent with my aunt and two cousins in Salem Depot, New Hampshire, every summer.
+“I remember so well the time in the early 1920s spent with my aunt and two cousins in Salem Depot, New Hampshire, every summer.
 My aunt was a wonderful cook, and one of the things I remember most is the rhubarb sauce she made.
 After I was married in 1936, she gave me her recipe for “Rhubarb Sauce.”
-I have shared it with many friends, and everyone agrees: Follow the recipe to a T and you will have the most delicious rhubarb sauce you have ever tasted.” —Stella Van Vloten, North Easton, Massachusetts
+I have shared it with many friends, and everyone agrees: Follow the recipe to a T, and you will have the most delicious rhubarb sauce you have ever tasted.”

 A few notes:

-• There are many varieties of rhubarb and Victoria Cherry Rhubarb is one of the best with deep red stalks.
+• There are many varieties of rhubarb, and Victoria Cherry Rhubarb is one of the best, with deep red stalks.

-• If you over-sweeten your rhubarb you can counteract it by adding 1/2 tsp or more of citric acid.
+• If you over-sweeten your rhubarb you can counteract it by adding 1/2 tsp or more citric acid.

 • Otherwise, keep the rhubarb sauce in the fridge.
 It won’t last long!